bitcoin-dev-project/rust-for-bitcoiners/curriculum/module_1/2_functions.md

 let y = inc(x); // Will be an error because, the input parameter types don't match
 ```

 This might feel too restrictive.
-Essentially what we are seeing is that, inorder to define an
+Essentially what we are seeing is that, in order to define an
 incrementing function for all numbers then we have to duplicate the same function code with
 different function signatures.